VLikhanov/graphql-apis/README.md

 **Format & Content**
 - Each versioned folder (`v1.0/`, `v1.1/`, `v2.0/`, `v2.1/`, etc.) contains:
-  - `schema.graphql`: GraphQL schema for that version.
+  - `schema.gql`: GraphQL schema for that version.
-  - `CHANGELOG.md`: Changelog entries for that version.

 **Maintenance**
 - This directory is **not** watched or synced by Redocly.
 - Used solely for reference or historical auditing.

+---

+#### CHANGELOG.md (Repository Root)

+**Purpose**
+Single changelog file tracking all GraphQL API changes across versions.

+**Location**
+- Stored in the repository root directory, alongside the README file.

+**Content**
+- Documents changes, deprecations, and additions for all GraphQL API versions.
+- Provides comprehensive change history for developers and maintainers.

 ---